Cody Lambert: Coaching career

-In 2022, after retiring as the PBR’s Director of Livestock during the conclusion of that year’s PBR World Finals in May, Lambert became the head coach of the Texas Rattlers, one of eight bull riding teams of the PBR’s Team Series, which debuted that year.
+In 2022, after retiring as the PBR's Director of Livestock at the conclusion of that year's PBR World Finals in May, Lambert became the head coach of the Texas Rattlers; one of eight bull riding teams in the PBR Teams Series, which debuted that year.
+The Team Series season runs in the summer and autumn and concludes with the Team Series Championship at T-Mobile Arena in Las Vegas, Nevada.

 In late September 2022, the Texas Rattlers won the event at Thunder Days in Ridgedale, Missouri; the hometown event of rival team, the Missouri Thunder.
 Two weeks later, the Rattlers won their own hometown event at Rattler Days in Fort Worth, Texas.
 The very next weekend, the Rattlers won their third event in a row at Ridge Rider Days in Glendale, Arizona; the hometown event of rival team, the Arizona Ridge Riders.
-The Rattlers ended up finishing in third place at the conclusion of the inaugural PBR Team Series season.
+The Rattlers ended up in second place during the regular season.
+As a result, them and regular-season champions, the Austin Gamblers, received first-round byes and did not compete during the first day of the Team Series Championship.
+The Rattlers ended up finishing in third place at the conclusion of the inaugural PBR Teams Series Championship.